You are listening to the Sean Hannity Radio Show Podcast.

 How about sending me a letter pledging to vote for it?

-Because I think what they don't want to do is come down to one more round of getting forty nine votes.
+Because I think what they don't want to do is come down to one more round of getting 49 votes.

-And I think that'd be very debilitating I think it would be debilitating but I also talk to members in the House and they tend to like the idea as well.
+I think it would be debilitating, but I also talked to members in the House, and they tend to like the idea as well.

-Well I think it may it may pass House I originally was skeptical but I am told there's a very high likelihood pass the Senate it'll pass the House.
+I originally was skeptical, but I am told there's a very high likelihood passed the Senate, it'll pass the House.

 I don't know whether that would be true.